School Board State and Federal Legislative Program

 - When Impact Aid is not fully funded, allocations to localities are prorated based on a formula which is heavily weighted by the overall percentage of military and federally connected students in a jurisdiction

-- In FY 2019, Impact Aid funding covered only 11.2 percent of Fairfax’s calculated maximum basic support payment to educate military and federally connected students (only approx. $169 per federally connected student)
+- In FY 2020, Impact Aid funding covered only 13.3 percent of Fairfax’s calculated maximum basic support payment to educate military and federally connected students (only approximately $169 per federally connected student)

 The School Board annually adopts a legislative program to inform public officials and others of its positions on legislative policy issues of importance to the Fairfax County Public Schools.